zelhajou/zelhajou/README.md

 <b>🚀 What I’m Up To</b>
 <pre>
-🖥 <b>42 The Network Adventures:</b> Navigating the exciting challenges at 42 (it's a wild ride!)
+🖥 <b>42 The Network Adventures:</b> Navigating the exciting challenges at 42. (it's a wild ride!)
    └── 🔗 <a href="https://github.com/zelhajou/42cursus">Explore my journey here</a>
-🏗️ <b>System Design:</b> Creating robust, large-scale systems from the ground up 🌐 <b>Web Tech Exploration:</b> Experimenting with the possibilities of modern web technologies
+🏗️ <b>System Design:</b> Creating robust, large-scale systems from the ground up.
+🌐 <b>Web Tech Exploration:</b> Experimenting with the possibilities of modern web technologies.
 </pre>

 <!--